The City Clerk’s office:

 The City of Novato most often consolidates the elections with Marin County.
 The City Clerk helps conduct Municipal Elections in accordance with the Municipal Code, California Elections Code and Political Reform Act with the County's Registrar of Voters.

 The City Clerk provides guidance to candidates in meeting their legal responsibilities before, during and after an election.
-You may view 017 campaign statements
+View the current 2019 campaign statements.

 For voter information, election policies and procedures, and other election information, please contact the City Clerk's Office at (415) 899-8902 or visit the Marin County Registrar of Voters' website.